 Primošten is famous for its huge and beautiful vineyards.
 A photo of the vineyards of Primošten hung in the UN Center in New York.
 Apart from its vineyards, Primošten is also known for the traditional donkey race that takes place there every summer.

 Day 3: Trogir

 Trogir is a small town 17 miles from Split, and only a few minutes driving from Airport.
 The historic city of Trogir is situated on a small island between the Croatian mainland and the island of Čiovo.
-Old city core is on protected by UNESCO, and the best attraction in the city beside museums, cathedral, nature and gastro offer is wandering through labyrinth of old narrow streets in the city core.
-But you are safe as all streets leads to Camerlengo.
+The old city core is protected by UNESCO, and the best attraction in the city beside museums, cathedral, nature and gastro offer is wandering through the labyrinth of old narrow streets in the city core.
+But you are safe as all streets lead to Camerlengo.

 Day 4: Maslinica

 Maslinica is a small place on the west side of Island Šolta very popular between yachtsmen.
 Maslinica, on Šolta island, with dozens of yachts anchored in the bay, is imposed as a logical destination while cruising through Split archipelago.
-There is, of course, wide selection of fish dishes and wines offered so you can enjoy in local specialities divided from the rest of the word in some of highly rated local restaurants or aboard a boat.
+There is, of course, a wide selection of fish dishes and wines offered so you can enjoy local specialties divided from the rest of the word in some of the highly rated local restaurants or aboard a boat.

 Day 5: Biševo & Komiža